← Back to blog

 VMs vs Sandboxes vs Cloud Sessions: Picking the Right Compute for AI Agents

-Option 4: Full VMs (Gibil)
+Shape 4: Full VM (Gibil)

-Best for: Agent sessions that need more than 4 vCPU / 16 GB, need Docker services (Postgres + Redis + your app running simultaneously), need to run longer than a subscription quota allows, or need code to stay on your own infrastructure.
+Best for: Sessions that need to live for minutes to days, that need Docker services (Postgres + Redis + your app running simultaneously), that need more than 4 vCPU / 16 GB, or where the code has to stay in your own Hetzner account.
 Agent-agnostic — any MCP-compatible agent works.

 gibil create --name workstation --repo github.com/you/project --ttl 90m